 Also, if we want CHAP as a backup then use the command.

 When to use PAP –

 PAP is usually used in the following scenarios:

 - When the application doesn’t support CHAP.

-- Circumstances where it is necessary to sent a plain text password to stimulate a login at the called device (remote host).
+- Circumstances where it is necessary to send a plain text password to simulate a login at the called device (remote host).

-- When there is occurrence of incompatibilities between different vendors of CHAP.
+- When there is the occurrence of incompatibilities between different vendors of CHAP.

 Advantage of CHAP over PAP –

 - CHAP can provide authentication periodically to recognize that the user accessing the PPP link is the same or not.

 - In CHAP, the real passwords are never shared on the link instead a hash value of it is calculated and transferred.